Garlicky Green Beans Stir Fry

-Beans used to be one of those plants that didn’t get too much respect from me in the garden.
-I found them hard to keep picked, and truthfully, sometimes I ended up with overgrown beans I had to throw away.
-But all my thoughts about beans changed after I made some fresh green beans into this World’s Easiest Garlicky Green Beans Stir Fry.
+Green Beans used to be one of those vegetables I didn’t know what to do with, but all my thoughts about green beans changed after I grew beans in my garden and made fresh green beans into this stir fry.
 Seriously, I could eat beans every day if they were cooked like this.

 - Preheat the wok (before you put the oil in.)

 - Season the oil (with whole pieces of garlic and sometimes ginger root, which you often remove when you add the food to be cooked.)

 - Symmetry of cut (all pieces must be cut the same size and shape.)